i3p9/MSI-Z97-Hackintosh-Opencore/README.md

 - Lastly, the DevicesPropertises section, in `PciRoot(0x0)/Pci(0x2,0x0) -> AAPL,ig-platform-id [Comment]`, put  `04001204` if using a Dedicated GPU, or  `0300220D` if running off of iGPU only.
 - USB is mapped properly.
 Link to diagram: https://i.imgur.com/GcuevXE.png
+- You have to use `iMac16,2` as the SMBIOS for Monterey to work.
+If you're on Big Sur or below, it's recommended to keep using iMac15,1.

 ## Current versions of Kexts/Opencore in the EFI